Jamb000h/dungeon-generator/docs/test.md

 This project contains unit tests for data structures, algorithms and utility functions.
 User interface does not have any tests.

+## Summary

+Generating a very usable map of a sufficient size (1000 x 1000, gridSize 50 which results in around 15-20 rooms) with the plaing BSP + Astar takes on average around 250ms, which is good enough for most purposes, and definitely so for video games.
+Adding cellular generation to the mix takes the processing time ultimately to several seconds, which reduces the number of applications for the generation, which is sad as the results are a bit more organic, although maybe not better.
+The organic feeling could be generated in some other manner, but that can be a topic for a different project.

 ## Methodology

 ### Unit tests